steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-getting-started.md

 My animated element is called "needle".
 Change the angle range to -90° to +90° instead of the original range.
 ```

+**Alternative - if you prefer to upload the stock gauge yourself:**
+You can still upload all 3 files (SKILL.md + stock gauge + your design) if you prefer.
+See the example prompts section below for that format.

 ## Step 4: Test Your Animated SVG